-As it is not practical to list values for all municipalities in British Columbia, recommended climatic design values for locations not listed can be obtained by contacting the Atmospheric Environment Service, Environment Canada, 4905 Dufferin Street, Downsview, Ontario M3H 5T4, (416) 739-4365.
-It should be noted, however, that these recommended values may differ from the legal requirements set by local government building authorities.
+Recommended climatic design values for locations not listed can be obtained by contacting the Atmospheric Environment Service, Environment Canada, 4905 Dufferin Street, Downsview, Ontario M3H 5T4, (416)739-4365.
+It should be noted, however, that these recommended values may differ from the legal requirements set by the City of Vancouver.